Ajay-Gokul/Networking/README.md

 * LAN - Local Area Network

-  Provides network around an single location like office and schools, Most Used.
+  Provides network around an single location like office and schools, Needs authentication and authorization to access, Mostly Used.